James is a photographer based in London.

-Born in the North of England, I was given my grandfathers Balda rangefinder and a few rolls of film at fifteen.
+Born in the North of England, he was given my grandfathers Balda rangefinder and a few rolls of film at fifteen.

 Things progressed swiftly from there.

-during which time I learnt a lot about photography and very little about business.
+during which time he learnt a lot about photography and very little about business.

 That would come later.